 At Seacroft Grange we have a preventative curriculum which supports children to understand things like healthy and appropriate relationships, keeping themselves online and knowing who to trust and who to report their concerns to.

 At Seacroft Grange we have Designated Child Protection Officers (DCPOs) who are responsible for making sure that any concern raised by a child, or by an adult on behalf of that child, is dealt with properly to protect a child from harm.
 These actions might be speaking to the child, other children, parents or making contact with other agencies - for example Children's Social Work Services.
-Seacroft Grange's DCPOs are Mr Florey, Mr Petts, Mrs Cloke, Miss Johnson and Miss Wilson.
+Seacroft Grange's DCPOs are Mr Florey, Miss Beaumont, Mrs Cloke, Miss Johnson and Miss Wilson.

 There are other ways to report concerns, abuse or speak to someone.
 Some of these ways are on this page.